 Are you a St. Louis Cardinals baseball fan?
-You may have trouble finding the television broadcasts for the team this season.
+You may have trouble finding the television broadcasts for the team in 2022.

 Thanks to some changes in both the name of the broadcast network that televises the Cardinals and the streaming services that carry the network, more fans are confused about finding the games than ever before.

 Team Clark is here to help.
 We have the answers to the questions you may have about watching Paul Goldschmidt, Nolan Arenado and Yadier Molina this season.